 There may not be a whole lot of reasons to take screenshots of the login screen on your Chromebook.
-If you ever need to, however, it’s a needlessly lengthy process.
+If you ever need to, however, finding those screenshots can be a pain.
 Here’s how to do it.

 First off, you need to know how to take a screenshot, which is surprisingly easy: press the Ctrl and ]] keys at the same time.
 (The “]]” key is located above the 6 key on your keyboard’s number row.)
 Boom, screenshot taken.
 This part works anywhere—even on the login screen.